jpuopolo67/linuxdoc/README.md

 * wall - send a message to everybody's terminal
 * systemctl - interface into systemd (documented further down in this file as well)
 	* init and telinit are older commands (for SysV) that adjust run levels
-* ldconfig - configure library linker
-* ldd - print shared object dependencies
+* cloud-init - enables initialization of Linux VMs (including AWS, Azure, etc.)

 ### Shell-Oriented
 * time <command> - times the given shell command